Towards Efficient Modularity in Industrial Drying: A Combinatorial Optimization Viewpoint: Problem Solution

 Therefore, by plugging (\ref{eq:p_opt}) into $\Bar{F}$, we obtain its corresponding minimum $\Bar{F}^*$.

 Subsequently, to determine the optimal process parameters, we minimize $\Bar{F}^*$ with respect to $\eta_k$s.
 In other words, solving the constrained optimization problem

-results in finding the optimal residence times $t_k^*$ and Temperatures $T_k^*$ for all the sub-processes.
+results in finding the optimal control parameters $\{\eta_k^*\}$ for all the sub-processes.
 Any constrained optimization algorithm can be used to solve (\ref{eq:eta_opt}).
-As an example, we used the interior point algorithm in our simulations.\\ The proposed algorithm, thus, consists of iterations with the following two steps: \begin{enumerate} \item Use parameters $t_k$ and $T_k$ ($\forall 1\leq k \leq M$) obtained in the previous iteration to find the optimal weights according to (\ref{eq:p_opt}). \item Numerically solve the constrained optimization in (\ref{eq:eta_opt}) to find the optimal parameters $t_k^*$ and $T_k^*$ for all $1 \leq k \leq M$ using $t_k$s and $T_k$s as the initial guess for the algorithm. \end{enumerate}
+As an example, we used the interior point algorithm in our simulations.\\ The proposed algorithm, thus, consists of iterations with the following two steps: \begin{enumerate} \item Using parameters $\{\eta_k\}$ obtained in the previous iteration to find the optimal weights according to (\ref{eq:p_opt}). \item Solving the constrained optimization in (\ref{eq:eta_opt}) to find the optimal parameters $\{\eta_k^*\}$ using $\{\eta_k\}$ as the initial guess for the algorithm. \end{enumerate}

 In both steps, the value of $\Bar{F}$ is reduced.
 Therefore, the algorithm converges.
 Furthermore, we can adjust the relative weight of the entropy term $-H$ to the average cost $\Bar{D}$ using the Lagrange multiplier $\beta$.
 For $\beta \rightarrow 0$, maximizing the entropy term dominates minimizing the expected cost.
 In this case, the optimal weights derived in (\ref{eq:p_opt}) would be equal for all the valid process configurations.
 On the other hand, when $\beta \rightarrow \infty$, more importance is given to $\Bar{D}$.
 In other words, for very large values of $\beta$, we have: